Privacy Policy

 The operating company of Sofortüberweisung is Klarna Bank AB, Sveavägen 46, 111 34 Stockholm, Sweden.

-The personal data exchanged with Sofortüberweisung includes first name, last name, address, email address, IP address, telephone number, mobile phone number, or other data necessary for payment processing.
-The transmission of the data is intended for payment processing and fraud prevention.
-The controller will also transmit other personal data to Sofortüberweisung if there is a legitimate interest in such transmission.
+The personal data exchanged with Sofortüberweisung includes first name, last name, address, email address, IP address, telephone number, mobile phone number or other data necessary for payment processing.
+The transfer of data is intended for payment processing and fraud prevention.
+The controller will also transfer other personal data to Sofortüberweisung if there is a legitimate interest for the transfer.
+The personal data exchanged between Sofortüberweisung and the controller may be transferred by Sofortüberweisung to credit agencies.
+This transfer is intended for identity and creditworthiness checks.

 21. Legal basis for processing